-All new developments will be expected to provide safe and attractive environments through the enforcement of appropriate design and building codes in the planning process.
 All buildings are expected to conform to the national Building Regulations.
 Planning law no longer has provision for design to promote energy efficiency in buildings.
-However there is scope to improve the energy efficiency of a development, not just at the detailed design level but at infrastructure design, outline-planning and master-planning levels, through the layout of buildings, planting design, introduction of shared heating systems, etc.
+However, there is scope to improve the energy efficiency of a development, not just at the detailed design level but at infrastructure design, outline-planning and master-planning levels, through the layout of buildings, planting design, introduction of shared heating systems, etc.